colintakeda/data-science_team-H/Final_Report.md

 However, there is a group of high outliers occurring above several of the driver-constructor pairs with the lowest predicted positions.
 The prediction intervals with a lower bound below 0 have much less coverage of the actual position data, making up most of the outliers seen.
-It makes sense that if the predicted value is low, the lower prediction bound will shift into the negative numbers.
-However, achieving a negative position in the race is not possible.
+If the predicted value is low, the lower prediction bound will shift into the negative numbers, but achieving a negative position in the race is not possible.
 Prediction intervals are intended for normally distributed data so the asymmetrical distribution of these driver-constructor pairs renders them less effective.

 The average size of these prediction intervals is approximately 15 positions which is large considering that there are less than 30